J-S-Harris/CartDex/README.md

 # CartDex
- A tool for tracking video game collections
+ A tool for tracking video game collections.

+ WIP, missing features to come.